awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.DocumentDB.md

 If you add a new collection to the source database, AWS DMS creates a new target table for the collection and replicates any documents\.

 **Table mode**
-In *table mode, *AWS DMS transforms each top\-level field in an Amazon DocumentDB document into a column in the target table\.
+In *table mode, *AWS DMS transforms each top\-level field in a Amazon DocumentDB document into a column in the target table\.
 If a field is nested, AWS DMS flattens the nested values into a single column\.
 AWS DMS then adds a key field and data types to the target table's column set\.
 For each Amazon DocumentDB document, AWS DMS adds each key and type to the target table's column set\.
 For example, using table mode, AWS DMS migrates the previous example into the following table\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.DocumentDB.html)
 Nested values are flattened into a column containing dot\-separated key names\.
 The column is named using the concatenation of the flattened field names separated by periods\.
 For example, AWS DMS migrates a JSON document with a field of nested values such as `{"a" : {"b" : {"c": 1}}}` into a column named `a.b.c.`